 If you want to give your child cookies, why not make some homemade cookies?
 Or if you really want your child to have a "nutrition rich" snack filled with vitamins and minerals, perhaps a better alternative would be whole fruits & veggies which I guarantee are more nutritious than any of the ingredients in a WhoNu cookie.

 Do your own research.
-Food manufacturers can get away with putting just about any health claim on their product.
+Food manufacturers can get away with putting just about any health claim on their products.
 Read the ingredients and use your common sense to make your own decisions for you and your family.
 You can buy whatever you want, but at least be informed about what you're getting from it.